AndreaCioccarelli/AppIntro/README.md

         addSlide(thirdFragment);
         addSlide(fourthFragment);

-        // Instead of fragments, you can also use our default slide.
+        // Instead of fragments, you can also use our default slide
-        // Just create a `SliderPage` and provide title, description, background and image.
-        // AppIntro will do the rest.
+        // Just set a title, description, background and image.
+AppIntro will do the rest. addSlide(AppIntroFragment.newInstance(title, description, image, backgroundColor));
-        SliderPage sliderPage = new SliderPage();
-        sliderPage.setTitle(title);
-        sliderPage.setDescription(description);
-        sliderPage.setImageDrawable(image);
-        sliderPage.setBgColor(backgroundColor);
-        addSlide(AppIntroFragment.newInstance(sliderPage));

         // OPTIONAL METHODS
         // Override bar/separator color.